 Why is data stored about you?

-- Are outreach participants more likely to go on to higher education than those who do not participate
+- Are participants more likely to go onto Higher Education than those who do not participate?

-- What can schools, colleges, universities and charities do to improve their outreach work?
+- What can schools, colleges, universities and other outreach organisations do to improve their widening participation work?

 What data is stored?

 The HEAT member requesting to collect your information may ask and keep one or more of the following information:

 - Gender Identity